beviu/m2-internship/report.typ

 + *Exception*: the processor detects the page fault and jumps to the operating system exception handler.
 + *Save state*: the operating system saves the registers of the program that generated the page fault.
-+ *Search for VMA*: the operating system searches for the VMA that contains the faulting virtual address.
++ *Read-lock VMA*: the operating system looks up the VMA containing the faulting virtual address, and locks it for reading.
 + *Handle fault*: the operating system fills in the physical page number in the PTE.
 + *Restore state*: the operating system restores the register to the ones that were saved before.
 + *IRET*: the operating system jumps back to the code that was executing before the page fault with the IRET (Interrupt RETurn) instruction.